university-of-southern-maine-physics/labjack-controller/README.md

 + Python 3.5+
 + [LJM](https://labjack.com/support/software/installers/ljm)

-All other requirements will be automatically acquired by `pip`; see `setup.py` for a complete list of all requirements that will be automatically obtained.
+All other requirements will be automatically acquired by `pip`; see `requirements.txt` for a complete list of all requirements that will be automatically obtained.

 ### Installation